shakes76/PatternAnalysis-2024/recognition/GFNet_Gavin_Sun/README.md

 On Local Machine:
 1. Run train.py
-2. Run Predict.py
+2. Run predict.py

 On Rangpur:
 1. Copy and paste the files onto the Rangpur
-2. Make seperate file for slurm script
+2. Make slurm script
 3. Run slurm file